AltanTamer/ATPCaseMovement/README.md

    ```

 4. **Usage:**
    - Upload a video file (MP4, MOV, AVI, MKV) or an animated GIF.
    - The app will analyze the frames and display detected camera movements, a movement score chart, and a detailed analysis table.

+**Sample Data:**
+- You can upload a video file (MP4, MOV, AVI, MKV) or an animated GIF.
+- For testing, I downloaded GIFs from the [CameraBench dataset on Hugging Face](https://huggingface.co/datasets/syCen/CameraBench/viewer/default/test?views%5B%5D=test&row=16) and ran the app locally on my computer.
+- No pre packaged dataset was included in the repository; all tests were performed with manually downloaded files.

 ## Live App